applescan/Mixtape-me/README.md

 - Download mixtapes images

 ### Limitations/ToDos:
-- Make the songs not show up multiple times when the page is reloaded.
-Music goes back to normal when the browser is closed and re opened tho.
 - Make logout menu redirect to homepage
 - Downloaded image background not showing up on first download (only on iphone), but if you click the months button multiple times then the downloaded image will download as normal